Fat Protein Efficient Diet: Lose Weight by Eating Well

 Drink lots of water.

-At least eight glasses daily keep you hydrated, making it easier to stay active and reducing cravings for sugary snacks.
+At least eight glasses daily keep you hydrated, making staying active and reducing cravings for sugary snacks easier.

 Cut back on alcohol.